 In a recent takeover case, my French opponent said to me: “If clients pick stupid lawyers, then they live with the consequences.”
 He also told me something professional insiders have known for years.
 The insurers all know who the competent lawyers are and those cases are taken seriously.
 They also know who the clowns are.
 Your advisers fit firmly into the clown class.

 The method of working out past and future losses in France and England is very similar, except that in French law there is no presumption that you should retrain for another job.
 However, that is quite a risky proposition because, eventually, your case will be heard by an English judge and English judges like people who try to make the best of a bad situation.

 Yours is a £750,000 case that must be in the hands of an expert lawyer who is familiar with the fundamental concepts of European Treaty law and French methods of calculating losses.
 Regrettably, you don’t even have a lawyer.
 You need a real lawyer with experience in French and European personal injury law.
-Change your claims clown now, before things get any worse.
+Change motorbike accident solicitors now, before things get any worse.

 Don’t rely on the advice from your insurance appointed solicitor, get proper independent advice.